 Sky Digibox

 • Installation date: When ordering from Sky, they'll be able to confirm the earliest installation date.
 In our area, the first available day was four days after ordering.
 In many areas, Saturday and Sunday installation is available.
-Installations will typically take place between 8:30am and 5pm on the day of your choice, and you get a call from the installer on the morning, to let you know what time to expect the installer.
+Installations will typically take place between 8:30am and 5pm on the day of your choice, and you get a call from the installer on the morning, to let you know what time to expect them.

 To order, you can either phone Sky and arrange sign-up over the phone (dial 08705-800 874), or take advantage of their online specials by signing up over the web at www.sky.com/skycom.